-- Beans - companion plant with corn, squash, carrots, summer savory, sweet peas, cabbage, beetroot.
+- Beans (French beans, runner beans, fava beans) – companion plant with corn, squash, carrots, summer savory, sweet peas, cabbage, beetroot.
 AVOID onion family, fennel, sunflowers

-- Broccoli - companion plant with chard, radishes, onions, mint, spinach, beetroot, celery, sage, oregano, rosemary.
+- Broccoli – plant with onions, chard, radishes, mint, spinach, beetroot, celery, sage, oregano, rosemary.
 AVOID tomatoes, squash, strawberries, corn, pumpkins, asparagus, peppers

-- Carrots - companion plant with onions, leeks, beans, brassicas, lettuce, peas, beans, sage, rosemary, tomatoes, melons, alliums.
+- Carrot companion plants include onions, leeks, beans, brassicas, lettuce, peas, beans, sage, rosemary, tomatoes, melons, alliums.
 AVOID potatoes, dill, parsnips, celery, radish

-- Cucumbers - companion plant with peas, beans, corn, radishes, onions, carrots, beets, cabbages, peppers, dill, oregano, nasturtiums, marigolds.
+- Cucumber companion plants include peas, beans, corn, radishes, onions, carrots, beets, cabbages, peppers, dill, oregano, nasturtiums, marigolds.
 AVOID potatoes, sage, melons

-- Tomatoes - companion plant with basil, mint, beans, lettuce, garlic, squash, thyme, French marigolds, calendula, chives, asparagus, nasturtiums, cosmos, amaranth.
+- Tomato companion plants include basil, mint, beans, lettuce, garlic, squash, thyme, French marigolds, calendula, chives, asparagus, nasturtiums, cosmos, amaranth.
 AVOID potatoes, brassicas, aubergine, peppers, fennel, kohlrabi, corn, dill

-- Potatoes - companion plant with horseradish, beans, basil, cabbages, corn, chamomile, alyssum, thyme, petunias, lamium, sage, nasturtium, coriander, tansy, nepeta, marigolds.
+- Potato companion plants include horseradish, beans, basil, cabbages, corn, chamomile, alyssum, thyme, petunias, lamium, sage, nasturtium, coriander, tansy, nepeta, marigolds.
 AVOID squash, asparagus, nightshade family, fennel, sunflowers, raspberries, strawberries

-- Strawberries - companion plant with asparagus, beans, chives, mint, borage, spinach, lettuce, garlic, onion, peas, thyme, horseradish, rhubarb, marigolds, chives.
+- Strawberry companion plants include asparagus, beans, borage, spinach, lettuce, garlic, onion, peas, thyme, horseradish, rhubarb, marigolds, chives.
 AVOID cauliflower, cabbages, broccoli, fennel, tomatoes, potatoes, melons, peppers, mint

-- Peppers - companion plant with carrots, cucumbers, endive, aubergine, allium family, asparagus, squash, basil, parsley, oregano.
+- Peppers companion plants include carrots, cucumbers, endive, aubergine, allium family, asparagus, squash, basil, parsley, oregano.
 AVOID beans, brassicas, fennel, strawberries

-- Onions - companion plant with cabbage family, tomatoes, lettuce, peppers, chard, strawberries, dill, parsley, mint, chamomile, summer savory.
+- Onion companion plant include the cabbage family, tomatoes, lettuce, peppers, chard, strawberries, dill, parsley, mint, chamomile, summer savory.
 AVOID beans, peas, sage, asparagus

 - Leeks - companion plant with carrots, onions, garlic, beets, celery, tomatoes, fruit trees, parsley.
 AVOID beans, legumes, swiss chard